devnulli/TelegramBotApi.NET/README.md

 ## Tutorial
 The tutorial takes you from creating a simple bot to the more complex cases:
---> TODO and coming soon lol
+--> TODO and coming some day lol